Loading organizations...

 Key people at Songhop.

-Songhop was founded by Evon Onusic (Co-Founder).
+Songhop was founded in 2014 by Evon Onusic (Co-Founder).

 No company named Songhop appears in available sources as an investment firm or portfolio company in the tech or music sectors.
 The closest matches are music-related entities like Songtrust (a royalty management platform), Soundrop (digital music distribution service), and SongChops (a Houston-based songwriting and music education company), but none exactly align with "Songhop."[2][3][6]
 These operate in the music tech space, empowering creators with tools for distribution, royalties, and skill-building rather than traditional investment or broad startup ecosystems.